on7lds/NextionDriver/README.md

 When the Nextion display is connected to the serial port of the modem, NextionDriver V1.03 and later is able to address that port.
-How does dis work ?
+How does this work ?
 Normally, the data to the display goes directly from MMDVMHost to the modem, tagged as data for the serial port.
 The modem will then pass the data to the serial port.